projectcipher/cipher/guides/personal_website/README.md

 ## Part One: Importance of Googling

-What happens when you don’t have a step-by-step tutorial and you need to figure something out?
+What happens when you don’t have a step-by-step tutorial and you need to figure something out: __Google it!__

-__Google it!__

 Professional programmers Google while on the job.
 The largest Q&A website for programming (https://stackoverflow.com) __has hundreds of questions submitted by programmers everyday__ who work at giant tech companies like Apple, Facebook and Google.